apl-cornell/SCIF/docs/Introduction/Your-First-SCIF-Contract.md

 bytes _symbol;
 ```

-State variables are variables that are stored persistently and used globally in the contract.
-A few common variable types are supported in SCIF.
-This includes:
+State variables are persistent storage and are globally visible to all functions in the contract.
+SCIF supports common types such as `bool`, `uint`, `bytes`, `address`, `string`, fixed-length arrays `T[n]`, and associative maps `map(keyT, valT)`.

-- `bool`: boolean value of `true` or `false`.
-- `uint`: Unsigned integers whose possible values are between `0` and `2^256 - 1`.
-- `bytes`: Dynamically-sized byte array.
-- `address`: Address of an Ethereum account, represented as `20` bytes.
-- `string`: String literal containing printably ASCII and common escape characters.
-- `T[n]`: Array of type `T` and fixed length `n`.
-- `map(keyT, valT)`: Map mapping from type `keyT`  to type `valT` elements.

-Each variable type in SCIF is associated with a label representing its level of integrity.
-It can be explicitly annotated by`T{l}`, meaning that the type `T` is associated with the label `l`.
-For example, `map(address owner, map(address, uint{owner}){owner}) _allowances;`...
+Each type can carry an integrity label with the syntax `T{l}`, meaning the value of type `T` is guarded by label `l`.

-The above code declares all necessary state variables to implement `ERC20` contract.

-#### exceptions
+#### Exceptions

 ```solidity
 exception ERC20InsufficientBalance(address owner, uint cur, uint needed);
 exception ERC20InsufficientAllowance(address owner, uint cur, uint needed);
 ```

 Exceptions can be used to indicate special behaviors and scenarios during contract executions.
-Here, we declare two exceptions for handling insufficient balance and allowance scenarios during `ERC20` exection.
-Just like state varaibles, exception declarations can be optionally annotated with information labels too.
+Here, we declare two exceptions for handling insufficient balance and allowance scenarios during `ERC20` execution.
+Just like state varaibles and function definitions, exception declarations can be optionally annotated with information labels too.

-#### constructor methods
+#### Constructors

 ```solidity
 constructor(bytes name_, bytes symbol_) {